getchip/PocketCHIP-Docs/source/includes/_making.md

 ### Learn More
 You can learn more about GPIO and Linux [here:](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt)

+## Python Library
+A Python-based library for accessing GPIO data is in development.

 ## GPIO Types
 There are many different types of sensors that can be used with GPIO